In December 2018—the worst December for the S&P 500 since 1931—a record $89 billion flowed out of equity mutual funds.

 Can you guess what happened in the weeks that followed?

-After just having broken a record for the number of trading days since a 5% drawdown, the U.S. stock market in early February reversed course.
-At its worse, it lost 10.2% in value.
-And in the week of February 9, investors withdrew a record $24 billion from stock funds.
+The S&P climbed 7.9% in January, booking its best performance in 30 years.
 This is a fresh version of an old story.
 Attempts to time the market—to invest at the right time and to sell at the right time—don’t work.
 Investors tend to enter markets late and leave too early.
 They have not demonstrated an ability to buy and hold unhedged equities across recent full market cycles, as this chart shows.

 The blue bars in Figure 1 illustrate the buying and selling patterns of investors, represented by trailing 12-month domestic equity mutual fund flows.
 Since 2000, the peak selling over the past two cycles occurred at market bottoms, and the selling continued after the financial crisis ended.
 Investors were largely absent from the post-crisis rally, which many believe was partly caused by the recent volatility triggering emotional reactions.